model-checking/kani/docs/src/concrete-playback.md

 ## Request for comments

 This feature is experimental and is therefore subject to change.
-If users have ideas for improving the user experience of this feature, they can add it to [this github issue](https://github.com/model-checking/kani/issues/1536).
+If you have ideas for improving the user experience of this feature, please add them to [this github issue](https://github.com/model-checking/kani/issues/1536).

 ## Limitations

-Currently, this feature does not generate unit tests for failing non-panic checks (e.g., UB checks) These checks would not trigger runtime errors when playing back the unit test.
+1. This feature does not generate unit tests for failing non-panic checks (e.g., UB checks).
+This is because checks would not trigger runtime errors during concrete playback.
+Kani generates warning messages for this.
-It also doesn't support generating unit tests for multiple assertion failures within the same harness.
+2. This feature does not support generating unit tests for multiple assertion failures within the same harness.
 This limitation might be removed in the future.
-For the above two, the feature provides warning messages to the user whenever it sees these occur.
+Kani generates warning messages for this.

-This feature also requires that the user doesn't change their code or runtime configurations between when the unit test was generated and when it was run.
+3. This feature requires that you do not change your code or runtime configurations between when Kani generates the unit test and when you run it.
-For instance, if the user linked with library A during unit test generation and library B during unit test play back, that might cause unintended errors in the unit test counterexample.
+For instance, if you linked with library A during unit test generation and library B during unit test play back, that might cause unintended errors in the unit test counterexample.
-Kani currently has no way to mitigate this issue.
+Kani currently has no way to detect this issue.